 Material moving machine operators use machinery to transport various objects.
-Some operators move construction materials around building sites or the land around a mine.
+Some operators move construction materials around building sites or excavate earth from a mine.
 Others move goods around a warehouse or onto container ships.

 Material moving machine operators typically do the following:

 - Set up and inspect material moving equipment

 - Control equipment with levers, wheels, or foot pedals

 - Move material according to a plan or schedule

 - Signal and direct workers to load, unload, and position materials

 - Keep a record of the material they move and where they move it to

 In warehouses, most material moving machine operators use forklifts and conveyor belts.
 Wireless sensors and tags are increasingly being used to keep track of merchandise, allowing operators to locate them faster.
 Some operators also check goods for damage.
 These operators usually work closely with hand laborers and material movers.